umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

 ```

 #### Published
-In the Published notification you can similarly use the HasPublishedCulture and HasUnpublishedCulture methods of the 'ContentPublishedEventArgs' to detect which culture caused the Publish or the UnPublish if it was only a single non mandatory variant that was unpublished.
+In the Published notification you can similarly use the HasPublishedCulture and HasUnpublishedCulture methods of the 'ContentPublishedEventArgs' to detect which culture caused the Publish or the UnPublish if it was only a single non-mandatory variant that was unpublished.

 ```C#
 public bool HasPublishedCulture(IContent content, string culture);